Grover Norquist: Personal life

 Norquist has described himself as a "boring white bread Methodist."
 In 2004, at age 48, he married Samah Alrayyes, a public relations specialist and was formerly a director of the Islamic Free Market Institute and a specialist at the Bureau of Legislative and Public Affairs at U.S. Agency for International Development (USAID).
-The couple has adopted two children, both girls, one of whom is from the city of Bethlehem.
+The couple has two daughters, one of whom is adopted from the city of Bethlehem.
 According to friend and former roommate John Fund, Norquist's devotion to his political causes is "monk-like" and comparable to that of Ralph Nader.

 Norquist has competed three times in the comedy fundraiser "Washington's Funniest Celebrity" and placed second in 2009.
 Humorist P. J. O'Rourke has described Norquist as "Tom Paine crossed with Lee Atwater plus just a soupçon of Madame Defarge".
 Norquist and his wife attended the annual Burning Man festival in Black Rock, Nevada in August 2014.
 Norquist explained that he wished to attend because, "There's no government that organizes this.
 That's what happens when nobody tells you what to do.
 You just figure it out.
 So Burning Man is a refutation of the argument that the state has a place in nature."